-There are also non-LTS releases, every six months.
+There are also non-LTS releases every six months.
 These releases are supported for nine months only, but they have newer software versions and features.
-You have to upgrade to the next Ubuntu versions when the current on reaches end of life.
+You have to upgrade to the next Ubuntu version when the current one reaches end of life.

 So basically, you have the option to choose between stability and new features based on these releases.